vdaas/vald/docs/api/build_proto.md

 This page shows how to build gRPC proto file for calling API to your Vald Cluster.

 <div class="notice">
-Vald provides [the official client libraries](../user-guides/sdks.md), if you can use one of SDKs we recommend to use it.
+Vald provides the official client libraries (see: https://vald.vdaas.org/docs/user-guides/sdks ), if you can use one of SDKs we recommend to use it.
 </div>

 ## Target proto files